Q: How can I apply to the University of Maryland (UMD)?

 Once you have submitted your application, you will see an in-platform pop up notifying you that your submission was successful.
 You will also receive an email from the Office of Undergraduate Admissions confirming that your application has been submitted.

-It is the applicant’s responsibility to verify receipt of all items in the application checklist.
-We do not send out individual notifications regarding missing documents.
+It is the applicant’s responsibility to confirm receipt of all materials listed on the application checklist through MyCoalition.
+Applicants will not receive any individual notifications regarding missing documents.

 Q: I submitted my standardized test scores more than two weeks ago, but it does not appear that UMD received them.
 Why is that?